 - Non-healing sores

-- Noticeably colder limb temperature
+- Extremities noticeably colder in temperature

 Diagnosis of poor circulation